crackcell/hpipe/README.md

 - Integrate various types of jobs into a uniformed workflow.
 - Job status tracking mechanism: record job status and auto-resume from break point.
-- Workflow descriptive language based on [Graphviz](http://graphviz.org/) being easy to edit and visualization..
+- Workflow descriptive language based on [Graphviz](http://graphviz.org/) being easy to edit and visualization.

 ## Quick Start